aoterodelaroza/critic2/README.md

 the **release** tag above.

 The development version can be compiled with gfortran-6 and later.
-Most other compilers will not produce sane code, however.
-The specific issues are:
+Most other compilers have issues.
+This is the list of compilers
+tested:

-* gfortran 4.8: allocatable components in user-defined types not supported.
+* gfortran 4.8: critic2 can not be compiled with this version because allocatable components in user-defined types are not supported.
 * gfortran 4.9 through 5.4 (and possibly older and newer gfortran-5):
-  errors allocating and deallocating the global field array (sy%f).
+  the code compiles correctly but there are errors allocating and deallocating the global field array (sy%f) and other complex user-defined types.
+The program is usable, but problems will arise if more than one crystal structure or more than 10 scalar fields are loaded.
+* gfortran 6.x and gfortran 7.x: no errors.
-* ifort 12.1: catastrophic internal compiler error.
+* ifort 12.1: catastrophic internal compiler error of unknown origin.
-* Newer ifort versions (ifort-14.0.2.144, ifort-15.0.5.233, and
+* ifort-14.0.2.144, ifort-15.0.5.233, and ifort-15.2: the compilation
-  ifort-15.2): the compilation succeeds, but inexplicable errors happen at runtime when the global field array is deallocated in the system_end subroutine (similar to gfortran 4.9 to 5.4).
+  succeeds, but inexplicable errors happen at runtime when the global field array is deallocated in the system_end subroutine.
 The run may also hang if the field array is reallocated (move_alloc bug?).
-* Other compilers: missing Fortran 95 and 2003 features here and there.
+Similarly to early versions of gfortran, the program is usable, but errors will occur if several crystal structures are loaded.
+* ifort 16.0.4 and ifort 17.0.1: they gives less problems than earlier versions of ifort but occasional errors still occur when loading and unloading very many crystal structures in sequence.
+For ifort 17.0.1, the trispline interpolation in grids does not work.
+* Portland Group Fortran compiler (pgfortran), vresion 17.3.
+There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as arguments or function results does not work, and ii) internal compiler error when compiling meshmod.f90.

-In summary: **Only recent versions of gfortran are guaranteed to work with the development version.
-If you can not use gfortran 6 or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you do find the reason, please let me know).
+In summary: **Only recent versions of gfortran and intel fortran are guaranteed to work with the development version.
+If you can not use gfortran 6 or newer or ifort 16.x or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you that it is, please let me know).

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: